 Academics: UNH undergraduates take intensive Japanese language courses along with classes taught in English in liberal arts and economics.
 More than 50 courses are regularly offered, from beginner to advanced level.
 This exchange program is particularly well-suited for Political Science, History, Japanese language and Asian studies students.

-Graduate students should contact Catherine D’Auteuil, the Coordinator of Student Programs, for specific course information.
+Graduate students should contact Exchange Coordinator, for specific course information.

 Housing and Meals: All exchange students are given priority to move into I-House, the on-campus international dormitory—a pleasant living environment for students at very reasonable prices.
 Each unit includes a private bathroom and kitchen furnished with basic electric appliances and utensils and is only a two-minute walk from the main buildings.
 There is 24-hour security on campus.

 Extra-Curricular Activities: Saitama University is home to more than 178 student organizations representing a wide range of interests.
 The most popular ones for international students are Aikido, Kendo, Cycling and cooking.